fiery-data/fiery-firebase-memory/README.md

 This is a clone of Firebase Realtime Database & Firestore in TypeScript/JS which stores the data in memory.

+**!!!
+At the moment, only the Firestore code is "fully" developed !!!**

 ### Installation

 `npm install fiery-firebase-memory`